johnwhile/Compressing-Unit-Vectors-into-16bits/README.md

         i_tab[n++] = i;
 ```

-We have a simple sequence, see also https://en.wikipedia.org/wiki/Triangular_number.
+we would get a simple sequence, see also https://en.wikipedia.org/wiki/Triangular_number.

 ![](https://github.com/johnwhile/Compressing-Unit-Vectors-into-16bits/blob/main/readme/table.jpg)

 Using the formula n = (i+3)*i/2 ( or n=(i+1)*i/2+i ), we can calculate the maximum number of points on the quarter sphere used to quantize the normal vectors.
-With N=126 subdivision for both i and j, the table generates 8128 points, and luckily with a 13bit number, we can encode a number from 0 to 8191.
+With N=126 subdivision for both i and j, the table generates 8128 points, and luckily with a 13bit number, a number from 0 to 8191 can be encoded.

 ### Encoding